 Boards must develop policies regarding an individual’s right to access his or her accounts.
 If using TANF funds, Boards must follow the TANF requirements specified under this policy.
 Other types of savings accounts do not qualify to be disregarded for eligibility purposes.

 B-1107: Transportation

-Boards must ensure that transportation policies address the following:
+Boards must ensure transportation policies address the following:

 Personal (bus passes and gas cards, including prepaid and reloadable cards)

 Vehicular (repair, insurance, registration, inspection and consumables, such as tires)